snowch/bluemix-spark-examples/examples/Objectstore/README.md

 *********************************************************************
 #### Instructions

-Edit your `../../connection.properties` file so that it has the following properties that point to your Objectstore container:
+Complete the Setup Instructions in the main project [README](../../READM.md).
+Next edit the `connection.properties` file in the main project folder so that it has the following properties that point to your Objectstore container:

 ```bash
 ### auth url ###